buildbot/buildbot/master/docs/manual/customization.rst

 Buildbot Nine UI is written in Javascript.
 This allows it to be reactive and real time, but comes at a price of a fair complexity.
-Sometimes, you just need a dashboard displaying your build results in your own weird manner but learning AngularJS for that is just too much.
+Sometimes, you need a dashboard displaying your build results in your own manner but learning AngularJS for that is just too much.

 There is a Buildbot plugin which allows to write a server side generated dashboard, and integrate it in the UI.